 To ensure the ongoing conformance of EPEAT-registered products, the EPEAT Program requires GEC-approved CABs to conduct Continuous Monitoring.
 These activities occur throughout the year and test the ability of Participating Manufacturers to prove conformance with EPEAT Criteria on an ongoing basis.
 All EPEAT-registered products in all product categories are subject to Continuous Monitoring at any time, regardless of the conformity assurance pathway chosen.
-Specific Continuous Monitoring activities, requirements and associated definitions are described in EPEAT Conformity Assurance Implementation Manual (P66).
+Specific Continuous Monitoring activities, requirements, and associated definitions are described in EPEAT Conformity Assurance Implementation Manual (P66).

-Some Continuous Monitoring activities require that Investigations be conducted in discrete timeframes called Rounds.
+Some Continuous Monitoring activities require that investigations be conducted in discrete timeframes called Rounds.
 The EPEAT Program is responsible for developing timelines for the Rounds, selecting the EPEAT-registered products and EPEAT Criteria to be investigated, and identifying the method of investigation.
 Methods of investigation may include review of publicly available information or documentation provided by Participating Manufacturers, and independent laboratory evaluation of products without the Participating Manufacturers' involvement.

-The EPEAT Program assigns the Investigations to GEC-approved CABs, which must fully participate in and are responsible for implementing Continuous Monitoring activities with their Participating Manufacturer clients in accordance with the Round Plan issued by GEC.
-GEC-approved CABs submit Investigation Reports to the EPEAT Program with their recommendation on conformity and the EPEAT Program makes the final decision on conformity (conformance, nonconformances and minor errors, or inconclusive) based on the Investigation Report and accompanying evidence.
-All nonconformances and minor errors must be corrected during the Corrective Action Phase of the Round, and corrective action plans developed to address other products that may be affected by the-same issue underlying the nonconformance.
-For inconclusive findings, the EPEAT Program may require the CAB to investigate the same Criterion in a subsequent Round to definitively determine conformance.
+The EPEAT Program assigns the investigations to GEC-approved CABs, which must fully participate in and are responsible for implementing Continuous Monitoring activities with their Participating Manufacturer clients in accordance with the Round Plan and/or instructions issued by GEC.
+GEC-approved CABs submit Investigation Reports to the EPEAT Program with their recommendation on conformity and the EPEAT Program makes the final decision on conformity (conformance, nonconformance, minor error, nonconformance due to CAB inaction or delay not attributable to Participating Manufacturer, or inconclusive) based on the Investigation Report and accompanying evidence.
+All nonconformances (including those due to CAB inaction or delay) and minor errors must be corrected during the Correction and Corrective Action Phase of the Round, and corrective action plans developed to address other products that may be affected by the same issue underlying the nonconformance.
+For inconclusive findings, the EPEAT Program may require the CAB to investigate the same Criterion in a subsequent Round or address the issue outside of a Round to definitively determine conformance.
+Additional details are available in EPEAT Conformity Assurance Implementation Manual (P66).

-To maintain the level of transparency relied on by purchasers, the EPEAT Program publishes an Outcomes Report at the conclusion of each Round to summarize the activities conducted and to identify the products and Participating Manufacturers that received nonconformances and the actions taken to restore accuracy of the EPEAT Registry.
+To maintain the level of transparency relied on by purchasers, the EPEAT Program publishes an Outcomes Report at the conclusion of each Round to summarize the activities conducted and to identify the products and Participating Manufacturers that received nonconformances (including those due to CAB inaction or delay) and the actions taken to restore accuracy of the EPEAT Registry.
 Minor errors are clerical in nature and do not materially affect the validity of products in the EPEAT Registry.
 As such, these are not identified in the Outcomes Report.
 Similarly, Outcomes Reports do not identify the products and Participating Manufacturers where the final decision on conformity is inconclusive.